Sulfur hexafluoride circuit breaker: Brief history

 The reduction in the number of interrupting chambers per pole has led to a considerable simplification of circuit breakers as well as the number of parts and seals required.
 As a direct consequence, the reliability of circuit breakers improved, as verified later on by International Council on Large Electric Systems (CIGRE) surveys.
+In some circuit breaker designs, SF6 has been replaced with a 3M Novec gas which is less polluting for the environment.

 Design features

 Thermal blast chambers

 New types of SF_{6} breaking chambers, which implement innovative interrupting principles, have been developed over the past 30 years, with the objective of reducing the operating energy of the circuit breaker.
 One aim of this evolution was to further increase the reliability by reducing the dynamic forces in the pole.
 Developments since 1980 have seen the use of the self-blast technique of interruption for SF_{6} interrupting chambers.

 These developments have been facilitated by the progress made in digital simulations that were widely used to optimize the geometry of the interrupting chamber and the linkage between the poles and the mechanism.

 This technique has proved to be very efficient and has been widely applied for high-voltage circuit breakers up to 550 kV.
 It has allowed the development of new ranges of circuit breakers operated by low-energy spring-operated mechanisms.